TylerPetri/schitts-creek-cafe/README.md

-# A Schitts Creek experience.
+# (Pre-Junior-Dev interview project Full-Stack) A Schitts Creek experience.
 Waiter?
 How may I server you

 ## Initial Setup